Content Hub- Transformation template user interface enhancements

 Transformation templates contain a list of Dynamic Media parameters that are added to your account and referenced by name in your image URLs.
-Using transformation templates has the following advantages:

 To create a transformation template go to Content Hub and choose "Transformation templates" from the Tools section (1).
 Click the "Create template" (2) button to start creating a new template.

 Give the template a name and a label.
 You'll use the name to refer to the template in the image URL and the label identifies the template in the list.
 In this example we'll name the template "example-template".